whatwatt-ch/whatwatt-go-documentation/docs/index.md

 last_verified: '2025-10-07'
 ---

-# WhatWatt Go API Documentation
+# whatwatt Go API Documentation

 ## Document Context

-- **Purpose**: Comprehensive introduction and navigation hub for WhatWatt Go API documentation and integration guides
+- **Purpose**: Comprehensive introduction and navigation hub for whatwatt Go API documentation and integration guides
 - **When to use**: Starting point for new users, overview of all available integration methods, reference for documentation structure
 - **Prerequisites**: Basic understanding of energy monitoring concepts; familiarity with REST APIs or MQTT helpful but not required
 - **Related to**: All documentation sections - serves as central navigation point to specific integration guides